-To determine whether this requirement is met, PCS has discussed this matter with the originator and uses its knowledge of the market and market stakeholders as well as the explicit statements made in the prospectus and transaction documentation.
+To determine whether this requirement is met, PCS has discussed this matter with the Seller and uses its knowledge of the market and market stakeholders as well as the explicit statements made in the prospectus and transaction documentation.

 c.
 Thirdly, the EBA Guidelines on guaranteed obligations make it clear that the criterion is met so long as either the debtor or the guarantor are not "credit impaired".
+In this case, although the relevant eligibility criteria refer to the Borrowers or the Lessees, and not to the relevant guarantors, in the light of point 40 of the EBA Guidelines, this requirement shall be deemed satisfied.